pirumpi/tiny-router/README.md

  Methods
  ----------
   - **use:** Allow to overwrite default values configurations: ('static', 'defaultPage') and default methods: ('readFile', 'fileExist') this is useful when different embedded system read the file system differently.
+Also it gives access to the request and response object before the routing tables are created.
      ```js
          //Changing defaultPage
          router.use('defaultPage', 'default.html');